Aricg/aricg.github.io/plan.md

 ### I aim to tightly connect: Coding, building, testing, releasing, deploying and monitoring.

 > I'd like to look over your current pipelines and talk together about them.
-Your hopes, your dreams, et al.
+Your hopes, your dreams, etc.

-1) Identify and itemize workflows:
+1) Identify and itemize workflows
 -------------------------------
 * Ticket to Merged
 * Alert to Revert
 * Collect pain points
 * Pick operators to sit down with after meetings:
-  * learn their systems, their workflows, itemize what takes up their time.
+  * learn their systems, their workflows, itemize what takes up their time

->My friend and co-worker Jessica had an unreasonable work load during release time, we analyzed her tickets.
+>My friend and co-worker Jessica had an unreasonable workload during release time.
-With projects under her purveor growing past 100, promoting maven artifacts via a ticketing system had buckled.
+We analyzed her tickets and found that with projects under her purview growing past 100, the ticketing system the developers had been using to request promotion of their maven artifacts had buckled.
-I devised and implemented a release.yaml.
-Developers flag for promotion their own maven artifacts.
+To address this, I devised and implemented a release.yaml.
+Developers could now flag for promotion a specified historical build on the artifact server.
-With some Nexus api integration we were soon able to programmatically verify and provide feedback, via gerrit comments and votes on the release.yaml patchsets.
+With some Nexus api integration, we were soon able to programmatically verify and provide feedback.
+Now that the verify job could vote and comment on developer submitted release.yaml patchsets both they and Jessica now had timely feedback during the busy release cycle.
-Now Jessica simply had to review and approve 100 or so patches in gerrit during a release cycle.
+After these changes, Jessica could simply review and approve 100 or so patchsets, reducing the back and forth inherit in a ticketing system.
+This automation was soon expanded to include container releases as well.

-2) Create work from problem discovery:
+2) Create work from problem discovery
 -----------------------------------
-* What is our delta from best practices, best in class.
+* What is our delta from best practices, best in class
-* Light research, deep thinking: divine the winds of tomorrow and weave them into your dreams.
+* Light research, deep thinking: divine the winds of tomorrow and weave them into your dreams
-* Initial proposal writing.
+* Initial proposal writing

 >The most time consuming daily task at the Linux Foundation was new project creation.
 Each project needed a gerrit repo mirrored to github, a jira project, maven repositories